 Following the CGT dictum of learning from the world, the YCW project uses a unique approach that combines trans-border collaboration and dialogue.
 The project works with Columbia’s nine Global Centers, local universities, and youth organizations to plan and implement multimodal workshops in the languages and settings youth.
 More importantly, project researchers train youth leaders to facilitate group discussions and lead a collective drawing with their peers.
 In this way, the project builds local capacity by empowering youth to shape and carry out research for themselves and their communities.

 Peer-Discussions: The YCW workshops includes focus group discussions, where local youth facilitators moderation a conversation with their peers around three thematic open-ended questions.
 These non-hierarchical conversations allow young people to share their thoughts and feelings in a safe and comfortable environment.

 Collective Drawing: Each peer-led focus group ends with a collective drawing exercise, in which the young people create an image around their conversation.
 Collective drawings offer participants freedom to “play” with artistic expression to shape and convey their own narratives and understandings.
 Collective drawings also encourage the youth to negotiate visual representations with their peers, given them an opportunity to think more critically around the discussion theme in the process of drawing.

-Project Scope: So far, we have conducted workshops in the Northeastern United States, Brazil, Tunisia, Jordan, Turkey, and Kenya.
-And more are planned in Southern India, Lebanon, China, France, and Midwestern, Western, and Southern United States.
+Project Scope: So far, we have conducted workshops in the Northeastern United States, Brazil, Tunisia, Jordan, Turkey, Kenya, India, and Lebanon.
+And more are planned in France and the Midwestern, Western, and Southern United States.
 By the end of the project collection phase, we will have held over twenty-five workshops with more than 500 youth in five world regions (the Americas, Middle East, North Africa, Sub-Saharan Africa, Asia, and Europe), trained over 100 youth facilitators, conducted 100 individual focus groups, and gathered 100 collective drawings.

 What We’re Learning